 The College has completed a comprehensive review of the health insurance plan utilized for outgoing study abroad students and has decided to switch to a new plan with a greater degree of COVID-29-related coverage.
 More information will be provided to all outgoing students following their acceptance to a study abroad program.

 - Space has been reserved in the residence halls for international students in order to accommodate their prior international travel.

 - International students are encouraged to arrive on their designated move-in day.
 They may contact Residence Life to make alternative arrangements due to limited flight availability, flight cancelations or other unanticipated travel delays.

 The office of Study Abroad is liaising with all exchange partner institutions and third-party program providers to create contingency plans for Manhattan’s outgoing study abroad students.

 All international and exchange students are encouraged to bring their own laptop to Manhattan.
-In instances where students are unable to bring a laptop, lose or damage their laptop in transit, or experience equipment breakage, a loaner will be provided by the College.
+In instances where students are unable to bring a laptop, lose or damage their laptop in transit, or experience equipment breakage, every attempt to provide a functional, temporary loaner will be made by the College.